In the neighbourhood: Bonnevoie

 Bonnevoie is home to a number of speciality food shops from Italy, Portugal, Greece, Cape Verde, India and South America.
 If you need a weekly grocery shop, there is a Cactus supermarket, and a Proxy Delhaize.

 Organic food (including fresh fruit and vegetables) and cosmetic specialist Alavita is located at 1 rue Auguste Charles.
 You'll find butcher shop Taiba (Halal meat available) on Route de Thionville, and oils, cheeses, pastries and of course olives at Au Gourmet Grec.
+A new grocery and wine shop, La Petite Epicerie opened at 154 route de Thionville, selling French and Luxembourgish handcrafted products.

 If you are considering a tattoo, then Absolut Ink has a studio for tattoos and piercings.
 You'll be spoilt for choice when it comes to hair salons as there are quite a few including 352 Hairconcept, Exo World, Prince hairdressers and barbers, Salon de Coiffure Marina, Joya-coiffure, MD Hairstylist, Ferber hair & style, Coiffure Elaine, Bubbles, Salon Romeu, Salon de coiffure Francis, Brune, Salon d'Alice, and Ryanhair.